Why adoption is so important

 With £10 per month (or £60 one-off) you’ll fund K9 dog units working in the Assam region of India, preventing poaching and combating wildlife crime

-You’ll get a personalised certificate, species fact sheet, animal bio sheet, and a photograph.
-In addition we will send you bi-annual updates on our conservation work with your chosen species.
+• In addition, we’ll send you bi-annual updates on our conservation work with your chosen species.

 When you sponsor a rhino, you fund projects working with local communities to fight wildlife crime, protect prime habitat, and raise awareness of the threats they face.
 In addition, your support can help us: